chrigHub/PertubationThesis/README.md

 - NOTAM files were not eligible for pusblishing.
 Therefore, the NOTAM files have to be downloaded manually into the correct folder with the correct structure for the project to work.
 - Ensure all paths in the code are relative to the project root.

-### General project structure
-All other necessary project files are given in the published repository as well as in the git repository.
-The contents of the project looks as follows:

-project_root/

-├── data/                                 # Data folder as specified above

-├── docs/                                 # Folder to store documentation and images

-├── main/                                 # Includes all project files with python code

-└── resources/                            # Includes shell scripts and python environment declaration

 ## Setup Instructions